oneops/oneops.github.io/user/account/create-a-team-in-an-organization.md

 ---
-layout: user-doc
+layout: wmt/docs
+side-navigation: user-navigation.html
 title: Create a Team in an Organization
 id: create-a-team-in-an-organization
 ---

+# Create a Team in an Organization

-# Solution
+## Solution

 <video width="720" height="480" preload="metadata" controls="" class="grovo-video">
     <source src="http://videos.grovo.com/walmart-oneops-0215_creating-teams-in-an-org_4668.webm?vpv=1" type="video/webm">
     Your browser does not implement HTML5 video.
 </video>

 Creating a team is the cleaner way to assign roles in OneOps.